Tenzing Norgay: Mountaineering

 Norgay received his first opportunity to join an Everest expedition at age 20, when Eric Shipton was assembling the 1935 British Mount Everest reconnaissance expedition.
 After two other prospective team members failed their medical tests, Norgay was pushed forward by his friend Ang Tharkay, a Sherpa sirdar who had been on the 1933 British Mount Everest expedition.
 His attractive smile caught the eye of Shipton, who decided to take him on.

 Norgay participated as a high-altitude porter in three official British attempts to climb Everest from the northern Tibetan side in the 1930s.
 On the 1936 expedition, he worked with John Morris.
 He also took part in other climbs in various parts of the Indian subcontinent.
 For a time in the early 1940s, Norgay lived in the princely state of Chitral (then in India, later a part of Pakistan) as batman to a Major Chapman.
 Norgay's first wife died and was buried there during his sojourn in the state.
 He returned to Darjeeling with his two daughters during the Indian partition of 1947, and managed to cross India by train without a ticket and without being challenged by wearing one of Major Chapman's old uniforms.

 In 1947, Norgay participated in an unsuccessful summit attempt of Everest.
 The Canadian-born mountaineer Earl Denman, Ange Dawa Sherpa, and Norgay entered Tibet illegally to attempt the climb, an attempt which ended when a strong storm hit at 22000 ft.
 Denman admitted defeat, and all three turned around, returning safely.
 In 1947, Norgay became a sirdar of a Swiss expedition for the first time after having helped to rescue Sirdar Wangdi Norbu, who had fallen and been seriously injured.
 The expedition reached the main summit of Kedarnath at 22769 ft in the western Garhwal Himalaya with Norgay among the summit party.
 In 1951 he joined the 1951 British Mount Everest reconnaissance expedition.

 1952 Swiss Mount Everest expedition

 In 1952, he took part in the two Swiss expeditions led by Edouard Wyss-Dunant (spring) and Gabriel Chevalley (autumn), the first serious attempts to climb Everest from the southern (Nepalese) side, after two previous US and British reconnaissance expeditions in 1950 and 1951.
-Raymond Lambert and Tenzing Norgay were able to reach a height of about 8595 m on the southeast ridge, setting a new climbing altitude record.
-The expedition opened up a new route on Everest that was successfully climbed the next year.
-Norgay and Raymond Lambert reached on 28 May the then-record height of 8600 m, and this expedition, during which Norgay was for the first time considered a full expedition member ("the greatest honour that had ever been paid me") forged a lasting friendship between Norgay and his Swiss friends, in particular Raymond Lambert.
+On 28 May, Raymond Lambert and Tenzing Norgay were able to reach a height of about 8595 m on the southeast ridge, setting a new climbing altitude record.
+The expedition, during which Norgay was for the first time considered a full expedition member ("the greatest honour that had ever been paid me"), opened up a new route on Everest that was successfully climbed the next year and forged a lasting friendship between Norgay and his Swiss friends, in particular Raymond Lambert.
 During the autumn expedition, the team was stopped by bad weather after reaching an altitude of 8100 m.